 1. Some ultra-luxury lodges have a much greater impact on wilderness areas than they should have

-2. Some tour guides harass animals in order to get better views and thus better tips (e.g. approaching breeding herds of elephants too closely)
+2. Some tour guides harass animals to get better views and thus better tips (e.g. approaching breeding herds of elephants too closely)

 3. Some lodges do not support local communities, and most of their staff are not from their immediate vicinity, thus denying the people living with the wildlife any benefits from that wildlife

-I agree with you, Simon, that the debate should become more productive, and I think that we should focus on minimising the negative aspects and promoting the positive aspects of both consumptive and non-consumptive wildlife use for conservation.
+I agree with you, Simon, that the debate should become more productive.
+I think we should focus on minimising the negative aspects and promoting the positive aspects of both consumptive and non-consumptive wildlife use for conservation.
 I also think that the people within those industries are the best people to address these issues.
 I will provide some examples of this.

 Hunters that stand for sustainable use and ethical hunting should be at the forefront of destroying the canned hunting industry in Southern Africa.
-They should also help to enforce quota systems and report any corruption in the hunting permit system in the countries in which they operate.
-All hunting outfitters should find ways to provide benefits to the local communities living in or around the areas in which they hunt.
+They should also help enforce quota systems and report any corruption in the hunting permit system in the countries where they operate.
+All hunting outfitters should find ways to benefit the local communities living in or around the areas in which they hunt.

 Tourism operators must actively look for ways to reduce the environmental impact of their lodges and activities, even if this means imposing a little discomfort on their guests.
 Operators should have a strict code of conduct for their guides when it comes to approaching animals and driving off-road.
 Just like hunters, tourism operators must work with local communities and provide benefits to these people as much as possible.

-There is a lot more that can be done to achieve conservation goals by all stakeholders who rely on wildlife for their income.
+A lot more can be done to achieve conservation goals by all stakeholders who rely on wildlife for their income.
 We must remember that both industries (hunting and photographic tourism) are for profit, even though many on both sides of the fence claim that they do everything for conservation.
-Making a profit out of wildlife can be a good thing, as long as the positive effects outweigh the negatives for conservation.
+Making a profit out of wildlife can be a good thing as long as the positive effects outweigh the negatives for conservation.